ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 Commands:
 ```

-Next, launch the simulation to prove that everything is correct.
+Next, launch the simulation to test that everything is correct.

 ```bash
 >./LaunchServer.sh -f myFirstSenario.lua